 GX 2-7 EP & G 7-15 EL Series

 Rotary Screw Air Compressors

-Atlas Copco’s GX and G-Series of air compressors continues our legendary history of reliability and efficiency with powerful rotary screw elements that provide a 100% duty cycle.
-GX and G-Series air compressors are designed to operate in extreme conditions even up to ambient temperatures of 46 C/115 F. Available in multiple configurations with an extremely small footprint and lower noise levels, Atlas Copco’s GX and G-Series affords unprecedented versatility of placement and use.
+Atlas Copco’s GX and G-Series of rotary screw air compressors continues our legendary history of reliability and efficiency with powerful rotary screw elements that provide a 100% duty cycle.
+GX and G-Series industrial air compressors are designed to operate in extreme conditions even up to ambient temperatures of 46 C/115 F. Available in multiple configurations with an extremely small footprint and lower noise levels, Atlas Copco’s GX and G-Series affords unprecedented versatility of placement and use.

 Available options include an advanced electronic controller on the G 7-15 EL, integrated after cooler, tropical thermostat, and built-in dryer on our Full Feature versions.